bartmichu/node-urbackup-server-api/README.md

 <a name="UrbackupServer+getBlankClients"></a>

 ### urbackupServer.getBlankClients([params]) ⇒ <code>Promise.&lt;Array.&lt;object&gt;&gt;</code>
-Retrieves a list of blank clients, i.e., clients without any finished file or image backups.
+Retrieves a list of blank clients, i.e., clients without any finished file and/or image backups.
+By default, it matches clients without both file and image backups.

 **Kind**: instance method of [<code>UrbackupServer</code>](#UrbackupServer)
 **Returns**: <code>Promise.&lt;Array.&lt;object&gt;&gt;</code> - A promise that resolves to an array of objects representing clients.
 Returns an empty array when no matching clients are found.